AOEpeople/techradar/radar/2019-11-01/temporal-modeling.md

 By focusing on the domain processes first, one can visualize all aspects of a process over time.
 Having the process visualized, allows to see potential pitfalls or forgotten aspects.
-With a temporal model at hand, it is easy to create a object-oriented or structural model that perfectly represents all required information.
+With a temporal model at hand, it is easy to create an object-oriented or structural model that perfectly represents all required information.

 We tried this method when tackling big or complex domains.